-Static binding is also called as early binding which happens at compile time whereas Dynamic binding is called late binding which happens at the time of run time.
-Example of static binding is method overloading and dynamic binding is method overriding.
-The process of binding for static, final and private methods will always be done at compile time whereas the overriding is done at runtime.
-The process of binding overloaded methods is called static whereas the binding of overridden methods is called dynamic.
+Static binding is also called early binding, which happens at compile-time, whereas Dynamic binding is called late binding, which happens at the time of run time.
+An example of static binding is method overloading, and dynamic binding is method overriding.
+The process of binding for static, final and private methods will always be done at compile-time, whereas the overriding is done at runtime.
+The process of binding overloaded methods is called static, whereas overridden methods are called dynamic.

 Let us move to the next OOP Interview Questions And Answer.

 8. What is operator overloading in OOP?

-Operator overloading is sometimes called as ad-hoc polymorphism which is defined as different operators will have different mechanism based on the placement of operators and the arguments.
-In operator overloading, the semantics of the programming language is redefined which is not usually recommended.
-In case of Java programming language, it was decided by the creators not to use this feature as Java is a production language mostly.
+Operator overloading is sometimes called ad-hoc polymorphism, which is defined as different operators will have different mechanism based on the placement of operators and the arguments.
+In operator overloading, the semantics of the programming language is redefined, which is not usually recommended.
+In the case of the Java programming language, it was decided by the creators not to use this feature as Java is a production language mostly.

 9. What is exception handling in OOP?

-This is the frequently asked OOP Interview Questions which is asked in an interview.
-Exception handling is the feature available in most of the object-oriented programming languages which are defined as the process of handling the exceptions during the execution of program flow.
+These are the frequently asked OOP Interview Questions which is asked in an interview.
+Exception handling is the feature available in most object-oriented programming languages, which are defined as the process of handling exceptions during the execution of program flow.
 The flow of execution should be altered based on the outcome of the exception of aroused.
-The general blocks of exception handling include try, catch and throw for the most of programming languages like C++, Java etc. In try block the code needs to be executed will be placed and catch block will handle the exception and throw block will return the type of exception and error if it can’t be handled.
-This is the safest way of handling applications to safeguard the flow of the working application
+The general blocks of exception handling include try, catch and throw for most of the programming languages like C++, Java etc. In the try block, the code that needs to be executed will be placed, and the catch block will handle the exception, and the thrown block will return the type of exception and error if it can’t be handled.
+This is the safest way of handling applications to safeguard the flow of the working application.

 10. What are the benefits of OOPS techniques?